Elephant vs Hippo

 Diet

 Elephants are herbivores.
-This means that they eat everything from leaves to fruit, bark, and roots.
+This means they eat everything from leaves to fruit, bark, and roots.
 African elephants spend more time browsing or feeding on leaves and other high-growing plants.
-Asian elephants are considered grazers, meaning that they feed on low-growing plants like grass.
+Asian elephants are considered grazers, they feed on low-growing plants like grass.

-Incredibly, elephants can eat as much as 330 pounds (250 kg) of food a day and drink up to 11 gallons (40 L) of water.
+Incredibly, elephants can eat as much as 330 pounds (250 kg) of food and drink up to 11 gallons (40 L) of water in a day.

 When feeding, elephants are non-confrontational.
 This means that they can feed alongside other herbivores peacefully.